-For a one-step nucleation and growth mechanism with or without MIPs, nucleation and growth are mainly determined by the supersaturated initial solution.
-The overall growth kinetics is expected to show an increase first and then to saturate later.
-In contrast, for a two-step mechanism, nucleation may occur in both the MIPs and the initial supersaturated solution, and the nucleation rates are different due to the different interfacial energies.
+For a one-step nucleation and growth mechanism with or without MIPs, the nucleation and growth are mainly determined by the supersaturated initial solution.
+The overall growth kinetics is expected to show an increase first and to saturate later.
+By contrast, for a two-step mechanism, nucleation may occur in both the MIPs and the initial supersaturated solution, and the nucleation rates are different due to the different interfacial energies.
 Furthermore, the subsequent crystal growth rates are different too.
-Therefore, a characteristic twostep growth kinetics is expected, dominated by the MIP and the initial solution, respectively.
+Therefore, a characteristic two-step growth kinetics is expected, dominated by MIP and the initial solution, respectively.
 More details will be discussed based on the rate equation model in this paper.
-Indeed, in our recent study using time-resolved SAXS and optical microscopy, we identified the kinetic signature of two-step nucleation in the crystallization of the protein β-lactoglobulin (BLG) in the presence of CdCl2.
-31 The first step of kinetics is dominated by the two-step nucleation and growth within the MIP, i.e. protein aggregates form as a MIP, followed by the nucleation of crystals within the MIP.
+Indeed, in our recent study using time-resolved SAXS and optical microscopy, we have identified the kinetic signature of two-step nucleation in crystallization of the protein $\beta$ -lactoglobulin (BLG) in the presence of CdCl2.
+The first step of kinetics is dominated by the two-step nucleation and growth within the MIP, i.e. protein aggregates as a MIP are formed, followed by the nucleation of crystals within the MIP.
 During this period, the number of crystals increases with time, but the growth rate is slow due to the low mobility of surrounding aggregates.
-The second step of kinetics is dominated by the growth in the dilute phase: the consumption of the MIP leads to the exposure of crystals to free molecules in the dilute phase, which accelerates the crystal growth.
-In this work, we focus on the effect of the structural property of the MIP on the nucleation and growth of the two-step nucleation mechanism.
+The second step of kinetics is dominated by the growth in the dilute phase: the consumption of the MIP leads to the exposure of the crystals to the free molecules in the dilute phase, which accelerates the crystal growth.
+In this work, we focus on the effect of the structural property of MIP on the nucleation and growth of the two-step nucleation mechanism.

-Fig. 1 Illustrations of different pathways for crystal nucleation and growth. (a) Classical one-step pathway. (b) Parallel process of aggregate formation and crystal nucleation. (c) Multi-step process with a precursor (MIP) for nucleation.
+Figure 1 Illustrations of different pathways of crystal nucleation and growth. (a) Classical one-step pathway. (b) Parallel process of aggregate formation and crystal nucleation. (c) Multi-step process with precursor (MIP) for nucleation.

-2. Experimental
+2 Experimental

-Materials and sample preparation
+2.1 Materials and sample preparation

-The globular protein β -lactoglobulin (BLG) from bovine milk (product no. L3908), CdCl2 (202908) was purchased from SIGMA-ALDRICH.
+The globular protein $\beta$ -lactoglobulin (BLG) from bovine milk (product no. L3908), CdCl2 (202908) was purchased from SIGMA-ALDRICH.
 For sample preparation, appropriate amounts of salt stock solution, millipore water and protein stock solution were mixed.
-Stock solutions were prepared by dissolving the salt or protein powder in deionized (18.2 M Ω) and degassed millipore water.
-The protein concentration of stock solutions was determined by UV absorption measurements using an extinction coefficient of 0.96 l g $^{-1}$ cm $^{-1}$, at a wavelength of 278 nm.
-32 All samples in this work were prepared without additional buffer, since buffers can affect the phase behavior of proteins and the solubility of salts.
+Stock solutions were prepared by dissolving the salt or protein powder in deionized (18.2 M $\Omega$ ) and degassed millipore water.
+The protein concentration of stock solutions was determined by UV absorption measurements using an extinction coefficient of $0.961 \cdot g^{-1} \cdot cm^{-1}$ at a wavelength of 278 nm.
+All samples in this work were prepared without additional buffer since buffers can affect the phase behavior of proteins and the solubility of salts.
 The pH of the solutions was monitored using a Seven Easy pH instrument from Mettler Toledo.
 The pH values for all experimental conditions were above the pI = 5.2 of BLG.
-33 Therefore, cation binding was the main driving force of charge inversion instead of pH.
-33,34,41 All experiments were performed at a room temperature of 293 \pm 1 K.
+Therefore, cation binding is the main driving force of charge inversion instead of pH.
+All experiments were performed at room temperature of $293 \pm 1 \text{ K}$ .